-A former youth international with England up to under-18 level, his Arsenal performances were rewarded with a new long-term contract towards the end of 2015, and in March he made his first Champions League start - against Barcelona at the Nou Camp.
+A former England youth international up to under-18 level, Alex signed a new-term contract towards the end of 2015, and made his first Champions League start – against Barcelona at the Nou Camp in March 2016 – before scoring in each of his first two Premier League starts, against Everton and Watford.